-- (i) Children Looked After, also referred to as Children in Public - A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with Section 22 of the Children Act 1989.
-An adopted child is defined by section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
-A residence order is defined by section 8 of the Children Act 1989.
-A child arrangement order is defined by section 8 of the Children Act 1989 as amended by section 14 of the Children and Families Act 2014.
-A special guardianship order is defined by section 14A of the Children Act 1989.
-A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - (ii) Exceptional Need All schools have experience in dealing with children with diverse educational, social and medical needs.
+e) A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

+The child's social worker must submit a letter to the Council confirming the legal status of the child and the local authority to which the child is/was in care, and quoting the child's full name and current address.

+(ii) Exceptional Need - All schools have experience in dealing with children with diverse educational, social and medical needs.
 However, in a very few exceptional cases there may be reasons why a child may need to attend a specific school, and no other school can meet this need.
 If you feel there are exceptional reasons for your child to be considered for a priority placement at a particular school, you must indicate this in the space provided in your application, giving reasons supporting your case.

-All requests for priority consideration must be supported by a professional, such as a doctor or social worker, who must be able to demonstrate a link with the exceptional need and the school and why it is necessary for your child to go not this school in particular and the difficulties it will cause your child to attend another school.
+All requests for priority consideration must be supported by a professional, such as a doctor or social worker, who must be able to demonstrate a link with the exceptional need and the school and why it is necessary for your child to attend this school in particular and the difficulties it will cause your child to attend another school.

-It is for you to decide how to support your case and what documents to provide, but these must be submitted by the closing date:
+It is for you to decide how to support your case and what documents to provide, but these must be submitted by the closing date: 15 January 2026.

-15 January 2024.
 The Admissions Team is not responsible for contacting professionals for information about your case and any decision will be based on documents you submit by the closing date.

 A Panel will consider exceptional needs cases soon after 15 January and before 10 March to comply with the dates of the Pan London coordinated scheme.
 The Panel is made up of three Senior Admissions Officers.
 Depending on the circumstances of the case, a senior member of the SEND team will be on the panel.
 The view of the school may be sought and will be determined on a case-by-case basis.

-The notification date is 16 April 2024.
+The notification date is 16 April 2026.
 You will not be advised before this date whether your request for priority is agreed.
 If priority is not granted, your application will be considered against the remaining admission criteria.
 Your outcome notification will indicate if your application was granted priority or not under the exceptional need criterion.